Lazy evaluation, concurrency, and parallelism (@)

 Standard Library (std:lazy)

 Only the @ sigil is built into the language.
-Combinators are provided as stdlib functions backed by runtime host functions:
+The rest ship as stdlib functions.

 | Function | Signature | Description |